Introduction to Cinematography and Videography

 They work closely with the director to bring the script to life by creating a visually compelling story.
 Cinematographers are responsible for making decisions about lighting, camera angles, shot composition, and other visual aspects that contribute to the overall look and feel of a film.

-When it comes to visual storytelling, there is often a debate about hiring a videographer vs cinematographer.
+When it comes to visual storytelling, there is often a debate about hiring a videographer vs a cinematographer.
 A videographer is a professional who specializes in capturing live events, such as weddings, corporate functions, and concerts.

 They are typically responsible for the entire video production process, from pre-production to post-production, including camera operation, sound recording, and video editing.
 Videographers often work independently or in small teams on smaller productions, and must be highly skilled in various aspects of video production to deliver a polished final product.